Olympic pole vaulter 'offered $250K' to join adult site after dislodging bar

 Olympic pole vaulter whose crotch foiled medal hopes ‘offered $250K’ to join adult site

-Olympic pole vaulter Anthony Ammirati, whose medal dreams were ultimately crushed when his crotch dislodged the bar of the pole vault during the Paris 2024 qualifiers, has reportedly been offered $250,000 to join an adult site.
+French pole vaulter Anthony Ammirati, whose Olympics dreams were ultimately crushed when his crotch dislodged the bar of the pole vault during the Paris 2024 qualifiers, has reportedly been offered $250,000 to join an adult site.

 The collision caused the bar to fall to the mat, leaving the Frenchman in 15th place, and causing onlookers to urge the sports star to “call a drag queen” before his next vault so that he can be taught to “tuck”.
 The process, typically used by drag queens and trans folk, aims to flatten one’s genitals in order to create smooth lines in clothing and affirm one’s gender.